kdkorthauer/kdkorthauer.github.io/index.md

 I earned my PhD in the [Department of Statistics](http://www.stat.wisc.edu/) at the [University of Wisconsin Madison](http://www.wisc.edu) in May 2015 under the direction of [Christina Kendziorski](https://www.biostat.wisc.edu/~kendzior/).

 My research focuses on developing statistical methodology and computational tools for the analysis of high-dimensional genomics data.
-Most of my work has revolved around experiments that use next-generation sequencing technologies to characterize the genomic basis of complex traits.
-I have focused on problems of analyzing the mutation spectrum of cancer genomes, studying the gene expression of single cells, and characterizing changes in genome-wide methylation patterns.
+Most of my work resolves around experiments that use next-generation sequencing technologies to characterize the genomic basis of complex traits.
+I focus on problems of analyzing the mutation spectrum of cancer genomes, studying the gene expression of single cells, and characterizing changes in genome-wide methylation patterns.
+I am always looking to collaborate on new and interesting problems in these and other areas!

 ---